3D Printing Special Interest Group Research Grant

 - Letter of support

-The application deadline for the 2022-2023 grant cycle was Sept.
-30. This application is now closed.
-All applicants must submit the following information to firstname.lastname@example.org:
+The application deadline for the 2023-2024 grant cycle is Sept.
+29. All applicants must submit the following information to firstname.lastname@example.org:

 - Curriculum vitae (CV) of each investigator